JarrettAaronson/487-Project/README.md

 # Instructions
-A summary of the steps to get the project to work in Vivado and on the Nexys board (5 points of the Submission category)

 ### 1. Create a new RTL project tetris in Vivado Quick Start
 - Create six new source files of file type VHDL called pong, bat_n_ball, clk_wiz_0, clk_wiz_0_clk_wiz, leddec16, vga_sync